OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   To respond to you about any comment or enquiry you have submitted.

-*   To provide other users with data regarding people streaming and downloading their sounds.
+*   To provide other users with data regarding people's listening behavior of their sounds, i.e. streaming and downloading their sounds or playlists or following their profiles.

 *   To prevent or take action against activities that are, or may be, in breach of our Terms of Use, Community Guidelines or applicable law.